Vision#

 (Vision object [width v])

-Some property values are based off of the detected object’s position in the Vision Sensor’s view at the time that the Get object data block was used.
-The Vision Sensor has a resolution of 240 by 320 pixels.
+Some property values are based off of the detected object’s position in the Vision Sensor’s view at the time that the get object data block was used.
+Each Vision Sensor has a different resolution:

 Parameter